Appeals court orders Biden deportation priorities reheard

-VICTORIA, Texas (AP) — A federal appeals court on Tuesday ordered a new hearing by the full court on the legality of the Biden administration’s selective criteria on who should be deported.
+VICTORIA, Texas — A federal appeals court on Tuesday ordered a new hearing by the full court on the legality of the Biden administration’s selective criteria on who should be deported.

 The 5th U.S. Circuit Court of Appeals in New Orleans vacated a Sept.
 15 ruling by a three-judge 5th Circuit panel that upheld administration policy.

 The Tuesday order said one of the court’s 26 judges requested a poll of the judges on the appeal by Texas and Louisiana of the panel’s ruling of a lower-court ruling that the Biden administration’s interim enforcement priorities were illegal.
-A majority of the 26 judges voted to order a rehearing by all of the judges, the order stated.
+A majority of the court’s 17 active judges voted to order a rehearing by all of the judges, the order stated.

 No date was scheduled for the rehearing.

-Note: This story has been corrected to exclude nine senior and semiretired judges from the poll.